docker/docs/content/compose/multiple-compose-files/merge.md

 - You can use the `-f` flag to specify a path to a Compose file that is not located in the current directory, either from the command line or by setting up a [COMPOSE_FILE environment variable](../environment-variables/envvars.md#compose_file) in your shell or in an environment file.

-   For example  suppose you are running the [Compose Rails sample](https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/rails/README.md), and have a `compose.yml` file in a directory called `sandbox/rails`.
+   For example, if you are running the [Compose Rails sample](https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/rails/README.md), and have a `compose.yml` file in a directory called `sandbox/rails`.
 You can use a command like [docker compose pull](../../engine/reference/commandline/compose_pull.md) to get the postgres image for the `db` service from anywhere by using the `-f` flag as follows: `docker compose -f ~/sandbox/rails/compose.yml pull db`

    Here's the full example: